 9. Don’t be afraid to take a look for international inspiration.

-If you thought show trucks were an “America-only” type of deal, you’re quite wrong.
+If you thought the truck modification phenomenon was an “America-only” type of deal, you’re quite wrong.
 Japan’s trucking culture, bosozoku, involves extreme modifications that would make most jaws drop in a typical American truck show.

-Though they may not all translate into trucker success stateside, some of the more common tweaks, such as specialized lighting and unique body kits, could definitely catch on here.
+Though they may not all translate into trucker success stateside, some of the more common tweaks, such as specialized lighting (possibly with programmed a light show) and unique body kits, could definitely catch on here.

 It’s okay to make your truck stand out with an international touch, especially if you choose to show your truck in urban areas.
 At the very least, take a quick look at what international truck forums are saying.
 In some cases, you may even be able to find the truck parts you need by perusing Japanese truck culture forums.

-10. Make sure you can actually afford to build a show truck
+10. Make sure you can actually afford to build one

 Yes, having a truck that’s ready to wipe the floor at the local car or truck show is great.
 Yes, it’s a work of art.
 Yes, it’s a source of pride and joy.
 However, we have to address the elephant in the room: money.